There is an old saying, “If you want to catch fish, fish where the fishes are.”

 You might be targeting someone with major trust issues.
 These are people who are very cautious about adding new people to their circle, even if the circle is virtual.

-LinkedIn has a referral request function that allow you to send a dedicated message to a profile you are connected with and have them forward your connection request to your target.
+LinkedIn has a referral request function that allows you to send a dedicated message to a profile you are connected with and have them forward your connection request to your target.

 Importantly you want to explain why you want your 1st-degree connection to forward your request to their connection.